simplicitesoftware/documentation/docs/docs/security.md

 The `/health` page/service allow you to get health-check technical information on a running instance.

-You **should** secure the access to this URI by restricting access to the only IP in charge of techincal monitoring.
+You **should** secure the access to this URI by restricting access to the only IP in charge of technical monitoring.

 You can also disable this page/service by setting the `USE_HEALTH` system parameter to `no`.
 This is relevant to disable it completely if, for instance, you use the JMX services of the platform (or a third party monitoring toolset) for the platform monitoring.